 Gary M. Sumers

 The expansion and new facilities are made possible in part by a generous commitment from WUSTL alumnus and trustee Gary M. Sumers.

 Gary M. Sumers is senior managing director and chief operating officer in the Real Estate Group of New York-based Blackstone Group.
 He graduated Phi Beta Kappa in 1975 with a double major in history and political science, spending his junior year at the London School of Economics.
 He later earned a law degree at Northwestern University.
 He has been an active Washington University alumnus, serving on the Arts & Sciences National Council and the New York City Regional Cabinet, among other volunteer roles.

 Sumers is a sustaining charter members of the Danforth Circle Chancellor’s Level and life patrons of the William Greenleaf Eliot Society.

-Read more about the Sumers and their thoughts on the Athletics Complex expansion on the Leading Together website.
+Read more from Gary Sumers regarding the Athletics Complex expansion on the Leading Together website.